SafSoufTouk/LibreOfficeConverter/README.md

 # pxCore/LibreOfficeConverter

-Symfony bundle to converts files from one format, such as '.docx' or '.xlsx' to another, such as '.pdf' or '.csv'.
+Symfony bundle to converts files from one format, such as '.docx' or '.xlsx' to another, such as '.pdf' or '.csv'. <br />
+Accepted formats: .docx .doc .xlsx .xls .ppt .pdf .csv .odt .odp .ods and much more

 Authors
 -------